 Just 30 miles south of Nashville, the small towns and mid-size cities of Rutherford County beckon.
 Rutherford County will fill your days with family-friendly fun, historic attractions and interesting museums, making it a great choice for your summer vacation.
-Come Center Yourself in Middle Tennessee, and experience the history and hospitality of Rutherford County.
+Come center yourself in Middle Tennessee, and experience the history and hospitality of the area.

 Ignite your imagination at the Discovery Center at Murfree Spring.
 This hands-on museum and environmental center has hundreds of interactive exhibits, 20 acres of outdoor wetlands and daily programs for the whole family.
 Explore and role-play at Tiny Town, freeze your shadow on a phosphorescent wall in the Shadow Room, climb on a firetruck from 1954, or let out your inner artist at Creation Station.

 Discover dinosaurs, fossils, gems and other archeological relics at Earth Experience, the first natural history museum in Middle Tennessee.
 The interactive exhibits at Earth Experience allow you to participate in active research, see a working paleontology lab, and admire beautiful gems and minerals.
 Since the museum’s collection is constantly growing, there’s always something new to see and do.